-My research mainly focuses on children’s hand movements, gestures and speech when they learn about Science & Technology tasks.
+As an Assistant professor in Developmental Psychology, my research focuses on children’s cognitive development.
+I take a multimodal approach, and investigate children’s hand movements, gestures and speech when they learn in different contexts, such Science & Technology tasks and classrooms.
 Inspired by complex dynamical systems theory and ecological psychology, I research how children’s hand movements and speech change over time, within a task.
-Furthermore, I investigate how learning emerges from children’s interactions with their physical and social environment.
-I research both individual and dyadic learning.
-I’m an Assistant Professor at the Psychology Department of the University of Groningen.
+Importantly, I investigate how learning emerges from children’s interactions with their physical and social environment.

 Publications